Data Mining vs. Machine Learning: What do they have in common and how are they different?

 Here's something practically every company out there is focusing on today: data.
 Organizations are collecting and processing data in unprecedented volume.
 They’re also using sophisticated data analytics solutions that unlock valuable business insights.

-We have been supporting companies of different sizes on their digital transformation journey by providing them with tailored data science services.
+We have supported companies of different sizes on their digital transformation journey by providing them with tailored data science services.
 Our experience shows that "data science" and related terms such as "machine learning" or "data mining" can generate a fair amount of confusion.

-Read on to find out the key similarities and differences between data mining, machine learning, and data science.
+Read on to discover the key similarities and differences between data mining, machine learning, and data science.

 What is Machine Learning?